Hoyasumii/avengers-endgame/README.md

 THOR: His head was over there...
 His body over there...
 What was the point?
 I was too late.
 I was just standing there.
 Some idiot with an axe.

 FRIGGA (2013): You're no idiot.
 You're here aren't you?
-Seeking counsel from the wisest person i
+Seeking counsel from the wisest person in